When you realize you want a divorce, you have a lot of important choices to make.

 Even if you don’t feel the need to backpedal or apologize, you’ve set the tone for your divorce as a shouting match or a battle.
 No one wants to experience a divorce this way — an amicable split is always the best-case scenario if divorce is really inevitable.

 Wait until cooler heads prevail before you have a conversation about your split.
-You may even find that divorce isn’t what you really want, helping you avoid plenty of unnecessary stress.
+You may even find that divorce isn’t what you really want, helping you avoid plenty of unnecessary stress, individually AND in the relationship.

 Don’t Involve Your Children in the Private Side of the Process